Which Boiler Should Landlords Use For BTL Rental Properties?

 The funny thing is, I’ve NEVER actually used the guarantee for any of my Worcester Bosch boilers, and I guess that’s not only a testament to the quality, but also why they actually offer such long guarantees in the first place.

-In any case, while I can only recommend for you to carefully read and understand the details of any proposed guarantee (because every policy is different), they all generally cover the cost of repairs for any genuine faults with the boiler.
+In any case, while I can only suggest that you carefully read and understand the details of any proposed guarantee (since each policy is different), they generally cover the cost of repairs for any legitimate issues with the boiler.

 • Boiler breakdown cover